skoona/SknServices/README.md

 ContentProfiles are the main focus of exploration in this app, which has proven to be a significant engineering challenge to handle the dynamics of Electronic Delivery.

-AccessProfile i.e (AccessRegistry)
+AccessProfile i.e (Secure::AccessRegistry)
 ---

 The current implementation of
-AccessProfile contains an XML AccessRegistry file which could embody the specific requirements of the ContentProfile.
+AccessProfile contains an XML Secure::AccessRegistry file which could embody the specific requirements of the ContentProfile.
 It would do this by creating an entry for each content type uri; like:

 * 'Agency/Commission-STMT/0034'